The strike follows Royal Mail’s ‘paltry’ pay rise offer to their managers of just 1.3%, despite months of discussions with the company.

 “We could be talking about an all-out strike,” he went on, “which would cause severe disruption to deliveries to 27 million addresses.”

-Scott conceded that in the first instance, the union is “likely to call upon member to work to rule.”
+Scott conceded that in the first instance, the union is “likely to call upon the member to work to rule.”
 Working to rule is still likely to disrupt Royal Mail’s delivery services in the meantime since, according to Scott, “[a]ny action [at all] would have a detrimental impact on business and commerce.”

 Royal Mail responds